 Interviews can be nerve-wracking at times, but if you are well-prepared and confident the process can be much easier.

 - Make sure you know who you are meeting, when and where the interview is and how to get there.
-Your Duttons consultant will be able to provide you with all the information you may need, including maps, directions and public transport details.
+If you’re registered with us, your Dutton consultant will be able to provide you with all the information you may need, including maps, directions and public transport details.

-- Ensure you take contact details, a spare CV, pen and notepad.
+- Ensure you take a spare CV, pen and notepad.

 - Revise – read up on the company and the industry.
-The company website, as well as those if its competitors, are a good source of information, as are industry magazines such as Construction News and Building Magazine.
+The company website, as well as those of its competitors, are a good source of information, as are industry magazines such as Construction News and Nursing times.

-Asking questions of the interviewer shows enthusiasm, and the ability to ask informed and pertinent questions shows that you have done your research.
+Asking questions of the interviewer shows enthusiasm, and the ability to ask informed and relevant questions shows that you have done your research.
 The sort of questions you could ask include:

 - Shake hands and thank the interviewer for their time, as well as saying goodbye to each person you talked with.

-- After the interview, don’t forget to contact your recruitment consultant to give feedback on the interview.
+- If you’re registered with us, don’t forget to contact your recruitment consultant to talk through your interview.